JimHiggins/software-development-style-guides/SQL Server/sql-server-naming-convetions.md

 _Example: `PersonId`_

 Exceptions to this rule might include multiple columns that reference the same table.
 For example, one might have columns that record a project start and end date.
 In this example, both date columns reference a date dimension table.
 Generally speaking name these columns as a combination of a description and `id`.
-This will describe the data data stored, and indicate it is a key field.
+This will describe the data stored, and indicate it is a key field.

 _Example: `StartDateId` and `EndDateId`